 Juvo is a product and service that motivates teenagers to stay active by connecting physical activity with the world of music.
 It combines all the elements of fun, flexibility, and personalization.
 It is a unique way to do physical activity and allows the user to “step” into the world of independent music before, during, and after the exercise.

 Juvo service provides customized workouts based on their SoundCloud playlist or their music taste.

 Juvo devices connect the rhythm of the song to the rhythm of the user's steps during the training.
-While training, the user builds "physical activity" points which they can use to access events and concerts supporting local artists on SoundCloud.
+When training, the user builds "physical activity" points.
+They can use the points to access events and concerts supporting local artists on SoundCloud.

 How does Juvo work?